thomasgtaylor/how.wtf/content/post/2023-04-12-promise-all-in-python.md

 ---
-title: Promise all in Python
-date: 2023-04-12T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-12 23:55:00-04:00
 description: How to implement the promise all method from JavaScript in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Promise all in Python
 ---

 In JavaScript, `promise.all()` returns a single promise given an iterable of promises.
 The returned promise is fulfilled when all the iterable promises are fulfilled.
 If one promise is rejected, the resulting promise is also rejected.